erichiller/mkmrk.Channels/README.md

   _There is no reason an unbounded channel must be used.
 The ability to specify a limit and options for the action to perform when that limit if reached (such as with `BoundedChannel`) could be a added in the future._

 - Most, if not all types implement `IAsyncDisposable` or `IDisposable` and as such, if they are directly instantiated, they must be disposed of.
-  **If the objects were constructed from Dependency Injection, the service container takes care of disposal and the programmer should not Dispose themselves.**
+  **If the objects were acquired by Dependency Injection, the service container takes care of disposal and the programmer should not `.Dispose()` manually.**

 ### Readers must exist before their received data